-Alarms bells might ring high in China as the Indian and the U.S. Army would be undertaking counter-insurgency and counter-terrorism exercises as part of their "Yudh Abhyas" 2016 in Chaubuttia, Uttarakhand, close to the China border.
+Alarms bells might ring high in China as the Indian and the U.S. armies would be undertaking counter-insurgency and counter-terrorism exercises as part of their "Yudh Abhyas" 2016 in Chaubuttia, Uttarakhand, close to the China border.

 India and U.S. regularly conduct exercises and have recently agreed to increase the scope and content of the exercises.
 The latest round involves the three wings of each other's armed forces.
 This exercise, however, is under the UN charter.